humansconf/humansconf.org/register.md

 ## How to get a Ticket for #humansconf

 Getting a ticket for participating at #humansconf is 3-step procedure:
-1. Register for our ticket lottery via the [our registration form][registerform].
+1. Register for our ticket lottery via the registration form.
 1. Wait until we notify you via email, that you won a ticket in the lottery.
 1. Accept your ticket within 72 hours after receiving your notification email, by filling out a second sign-up form that you'll receive as part of the notification email.
 In that sign-up form we'll gather some more information such as possible dietary restrictions, your billing information etc.